Cover image for 8 critical usability issues in web design (and how to fix them)

 • Font sizes requiring pinch-to-zoom to read

-• Form fields that don't trigger appropriate mobile keyboards
+• Form fields that do not trigger appropriate mobile keyboards

 • Navigation menus that fail to open or require multiple taps